sumotoy/SPIFlashDMA/README.md

 The library it's here just for discussion about implement SPI-DMA stuff on Teensy3.<br><br>

 *** Note about current version.<br>
 This current version works only with Teensy3 and SPI_Transactions as start, I will add the DMA stuff later.
-The purpose it's test the differences between normal SPI calls and DMA ones.
+The purpose it's test the differences between normal SPI calls and DMA ones https://github.com/crteensy/DmaSpi